red/community/README.md

 people can post demos of things they've written in Red, as well as reusable functions, libraries, and tools for others to use.

+All over the world that are major initiatives to get more and younger children actively programming.
+Red's virtues of small size, syntax that encourages understandable code and its built in GUI will undoubtedly attract children.
+Please bear this in mind when submitting any contributions or chatting about them.

+# Organisation

+Currently the repository has a very simple structure, one folder for Red code and another for separate Red/System code.

+# Submitting Scripts and Code

+A separate Github Pull Request should be made for each script that you wish to submit.

+The scripts should following the [Red coding style guide](https://github.com/red/red/wiki/Coding-Style-Guide).

+The submission should inlcude a valid [Red Community Code Header](#Community-Code-Headers).

+## Community Code Headers

+To be added.

 # Disclaimer

 The resources here are not guaranteed to be deeply reviewed, and therefore could